Available in Nexus Repository OSS and Nexus Repository Pro

 Using the Conda client, you can now download packages from your NXRM Conda proxy like so:

 $ conda install -c <user>:<password>@<hostname>:<port>/repository/<repository_name> numpy

 The command above tells Conda to fetch (and install) packages from your NXRM Conda proxy.
-The NXRM Conda proxy will download any missing packages from the remote Conda repository and cache the packages on the NXRM Conda proxy.
-The next time any client requests the same package from your NXRM Conda proxy, the already cached package will be returned to the client.
+NXRM will download any non-proxied packages from the remote Conda repository and cache them in NXRM.
+The next time any client requests the same package from your NXRM Conda proxy the already cached package will be returned to the client.

 If you are using the C